pwr/KSP/docs/library.md

 * PDF files are seen as personal documents by the Kindle device

+    You should make sure the PDFs have the proper metadata in them (title/author).

 The integration with Calibre *should* be seamless.
 If you connect the Kindle with an USB cable to the machine, and let Calibre see it, it should see the books -- downloaded through KSP -- from its library as being on the device.
 If you copy more (supported) books onto the device, the device will see them as having been downloaded through the normal